jgaudani/springrest/README.md

 Unit tests

 Should be runnable via "mvn test"

-Should be written to test all aspects of the application (include mock of the feed).

-Requirements

-Use Java 1.8+

-Use Spring Boot

-Use Maven

-Use JUnit and Mockito or other mock testing framework

-All dependencies should be publicly available or properly included with the project and referenced within the POM

-Be creative, have fun and may the force be with you
 ______________________________________________________

 A part of the requirement was unclear to me but I have tried to implement what seemed best.